zwartevogel/Panasonic-Aquarea-NodeRed/README.md

 Installation instructions:
-- import the 'aquarea cloud.nodered' file in Node-Red

 - Execute the following commands on the command line of your linux device where Node-Red is running:
   - touch /tmp/cookie.txt
   - chmod 777 /tmp/cookie.txt